 - Pick up and drop off in Bologna city center.

-$790 per person, based on double occupancy.
-All taxes and Italian VAT included.
+475 Euros per person, based on minimum 2 people.
+All taxes & Italian VAT included.
+Available all year round.